Ross School Orientation Resources

 STUDENT PARKING

 Grade 12/PG Day students are able to park on campus.
-Students must have a Class D license, register their vehicle with the High School office, and park in the athletic field lot next to the first athletic field, across from the CWB (building #4 on the map.)
+Students must have a Class D license, register their vehicle with the High School office by completing the Student Parking Form, and can park in the athletic field lot next to the first athletic field, across from the CWB (building #4 on the map).

 Orientation Schedule